Curricular Practical Training (CPT)

 - Student must secure the training opportunity before CPT can be authorized

-- Part-time: up to 20 hours per week during the academic year (Fall and Spring)
+- Part-time: Up to 20 hours per week during the academic year (Fall, Spring and Summer)

-- Full-time: more than 20 hours or more per week (only available during Summer or Winter)
+- Full-time: More than 20 hours or more per week (only available during Summer)

 - One year of full-time CPT eliminates a student’s eligibility for Optional Practical Training (OPT)